White Lotus Rebellion: Wang Lun Uprising

 Wang Lun likely failed because he did not make any attempts to raise wide public support.
 He did not distribute captured wealth or food supplies, nor did he promise to lessen the tax burden.
 Unable to build up a support base, he was forced to quickly flee all three cities that he attacked in order to evade government troops.
 Though he passed through an area inhabited by almost a million peasants, his army never measured more than 4,000 soldiers, many of whom had been forced into service.

 White Lotus Rebellion

-In 1794, a similar movement arose in the mountainous region that separated Sichuan province from Hubei and Shaanxi provinces in central China, initially as a tax protest.
+In 1796, a similar movement arose in the mountainous region that separated Sichuan province from Hubei and Shaanxi provinces in central China, initially as a tax protest.
 The White Lotus led impoverished settlers into rebellion, promising personal salvation in return for their loyalty.
 Beginning as tax protests, the eventual rebellion gained growing support and sympathy from many ordinary people.
-The grew in number and power and eventually, into a serious concern for the government.
+In January 1797, Wang Nangxian, a Mo ritual expert and Bouyei leader, led the Nanlong Uprising in the province of Guizhou culminating in defeat but cementing her status as a Bouyei folk hero in popular narratives like "The Immortal Lady Wang."